PEXANE2/azure-docs.tr-tr/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Azure AD Yetkilendirme Yönetimi 'nde işlem ve e-posta bildirimleri isteme-Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: Erişim paketi için istek süreci ve Azure Active Directory yetkilendirme yönetimi 'nde e-posta bildirimleri gönderildiğinde öğrenin.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley